Skip navigation

 • Blood pressure medicines, also called antihypertensives

-• Blood thinners, such as aspirin, which can help prevent heart attacks and strokes.
-Many people with coronary artery disease (CAD) are treated with aspirin.
+• Blood thinners, which may help prevent heart attacks and strokes.
+This may include taking a daily aspirin.
 But aspirin therapy has some risks and is only recommended for people with certain risk factors for heart disease.
+Talk to your provider about the risks and benefits before you start taking a daily aspirin.

 Is there anything else I need to know about a heart disease risk assessment?